Ravshana Kurkova: Career

 In the 12-episode series And we have in the yard ... directed by Olga Muzaleva (Channel One Russia), Ravshana performed the role of Mavlyuda, a doctor, a resident of Samarkand, the mother of three children who came to Moscow to look for the missing husband and forced to work as a janitor.
 According to journalist Andrei Arkhangelsky, "For the first time on the screen was created the image of a migrant - not a hero sketch, not a comic ornament, but a full-fledged hero."

 In 2016, the premiere of the immersion thriller Maxim Didenko "Black Russian" took place on the motives of the novel "Dubrovsky" by Alexander Pushkin, where Ravshana played the main female role - Masha Troyekurova.
 The role of Dubrovsky was performed by the former husband of actors Artyom Tkachenko.

 Personal life

-Ravshana Matchanova, the first spouse of the actor was photographer Semyon Kurkov, after the divorce, Ravshana Kurkova kept his surname.
+Ravshana Matchanova, the first spouse of the actress was photographer Semyon Kurkov, after the divorce, Ravshana Kurkova kept his surname.

 She was in her second marriage to Russian actor Artyom Tkachenko from 2004 to 2008.